 Julie’s journey from cadet accountant in 1998 to director of Boyce in 2009 is testament to the success of the firm’s cadetship program.
 The diverse client base of the Cooma office provided Julie with a thorough grounding in all aspects of public accounting and since 2004 she has managed the firm’s specialist superannuation division, providing accounting and regulatory compliance for almost 500 self-managed superannuation funds.
 A naturally bright personality and positive attitude allowed Julie to rise above the serious burns injury she sustained as a child to become a spokesperson for the Burns Support Foundation, a non-profit organisation that assists burns survivors and their families.
 Julie is often found to be helping out at the family camps the organisation holds.
 Growing up on the family farm at Boorowa ingrained Julie with a life-long passion for rural life; and in her spare time Julie assists her husband and two young daughters to run their farm outside of Cooma where they produce cross-bred lambs and grow irrigated lucerne.

 Iain was raised in Cooma and completed a Bachelor of Economics at the Australian National University in Canberra.in 2010.
 Iain joined the Boyce Cooma team as a graduate accountant in 2011 and completed the Chartered Accountants program in 2014.
+Iain was appointed to the position of Director in January 2019.
 During his studies Iain achieved a rare feat in accounting terms having topped not just the State but the entire country, in the “Financial Accounting and Reporting” module of the CA Program.
-Iain worked very hard to achieve this outstanding result whilst being able to maintain a good work life balance, which is a testament to his remarkable character Iain was appointed as a manager in 2016.
+Iain worked very hard to achieve this outstanding result whilst being able to maintain a good work life balance, which is a testament to his remarkable character.
 He is passionate about the Monaro region and works with a wide variety of clients involved in industries spanning agriculture, retail, hospitality, tourism and construction.
 As is characteristic, Iain was quickly recognised for his intellect and became a member of the firm’s Tax Consulting Division in late 2014.
 Iain provides advice on complicated issues ranging from capital gains tax to income tax, goods and services tax, as well as international taxation.Iain is also regularly involved in preparing and presenting in-house learning and development to our team.
 Iain is a passionate supporter of regional education and in 2017 joined the board of Country Universities Centre Snowy Monaro.
 Outside of work Iain enjoys playing football for the Cooma Tigers and cricket for the Dalgety Cricket Club.

 Caroline was raised on various farming properties around central and northern NSW.
 Caroline’s aptitude for numbers led to her being accepted into the cadetship programme with Price Waterhouse in Sydney that she commenced shortly after her HSC.
 She studied concurrently and was awarded a bachelor degree in business before further study resulted in being admitted as a Chartered Accountant.
 The lure of country life was strong, especially as Caroline and her husband wished to start a family and for their children to enjoy growing up in a rural environment.
 An offer to join the Boyce Dubbo office presented Caroline with a mix of industries and client needs that appealed to her and she commenced with Boyce in 1995.
 In January 2000 Caroline was admitted as a director of the firm.
 Caroline has a varied client base ranging from family-run farm enterprises to large scale manufacturing businesses; she is also the firm’s IT Director and Operations Director.
 Outside of the office she is a devotee of her Thermomix and dabbles in upcycling furniture.
 Caroline combines a busy career with raising a family with four children which somehow she makes all seem easy.